Cassa di Risparmio di Verona, Vicenza, Belluno e Ancona

-Cassa di Risparmio di Verona, Vicenza, Belluno e Ancona known as Cariverona in short, was an Italian savings bank headquartered in Verona.
-In 1991, due to Legge Amato, the bank was split into two organizations, Cassa di Risparmio di Verona, Vicenza, Belluno e Ancona S.p.A. (trading as Cariverona Banca) and Fondazione Cassa di Risparmio di Verona, Vicenza, Belluno e Ancona.
-They joined Unicredito banking group as founding subsidiary and shareholder respectively.
-The banking foundation was a minority shareholder of the successor of the banking group UniCredit.
+Cassa di Risparmio di Verona, Vicenza, Belluno e Ancona, also known by the shorthand Cariverona, was an Italian savings bank headquartered in Verona.
+It was formed in 1825 from a division of the Monte di Pietà di Verona, itself founded in 1490.

+In 1991, due to Legge Amato, the bank was split into two organizations: a commercial bank still named Cassa di Risparmio di Verona, Vicenza, Belluno e Ancona S.p.A., trading as Cariverona Banca; and the non-profit Fondazione Cassa di Risparmio di Verona, Vicenza, Belluno e Ancona.
+In 1994, Cariverona merged with the smaller Cassa di Risparmio della Marca Trivigiana to form Unicredito, which in turn merged in 1998 with Credito Italiano to form UniCredit.

 Predecessor

 Monte di Pietà di Verona

 Monte di Pietà di Verona is a mount of piety (monte di pietà) founded in 1490, by the Franciscan Michele da Acqui in the Republic of Venice, 28 years after the first recorded mount of Italy was founded in Perugia, by other Franciscans, Bernardine of Feltre and Michele Carcano, in the Papal States.
 The mount was later known as Monte di Credito su Pegno di Verona since 1930s.
 Despite as the founder of the savings bank of Verona, the mount and the bank became separate entities until 1947, which the mount was merged back to the savings bank.
 The building of the mount located on 1 Piazzetta Monte was used as the headquarters of the banking foundation of the saving bank in from 1993 to 1999.